-Please consider whether fundamentalists' attacks on the dignity and equality of LGBT people warrant a media spotlight.
-When such prejudice is newsworthy or must be quoted, please seek out voices who can effectively address those attacks in the language of inclusive faith.
+Please consider whether anti-LGBTQ activists' attacks on the dignity and equality of LGBTQ people warrant a media spotlight.
+When such prejudice is newsworthy or must be quoted, please seek out religious voices who support LGBTQ people and equality and can effectively address those attacks in the language of inclusive faith.

-When reporting on religion and LGBT equality, please include the voices of LGBT faith leaders.
+When reporting on religion and LGBTQ people, please include the voices of LGBT faith leaders.
 In addition to the groups mentioned above, GLAAD, the Institute for Welcoming Resources, the National Black Justice Coalition, the Human Rights Campaign, the World Congress of GLBT Jews, and others can help direct reporters to qualified spokespeople.

 Although the First Amendment of the U.S. Constitution guarantees the freedom of religion, in 1993 Congress passed a federal Religious Freedom Restoration Act (RFRA) to protect the free practice of religion for the purpose of protecting minority religions.
 Under the 1993 federal RFRA, the government can only restrict religious practices if it furthers a compelling government interest.
 Additionally, the government must act so in the least restrictive means of furthering that government interest.

 However, following the Supreme Court’s ruling in Obergefell v Hodges, which legalized marriage equality across the U.S., many states have enacted or attempted to enact state versions of RFRA that have expanded both what actions are protected under a RFRA (including denial of goods and services) and who can claim protection under a RFRA (including for-profit companies).
 These proposed and newly expanded RFRAs run against other state and local laws, including nondiscrimination laws, essentially allowing people to pick and choose which laws they will follow.
 The intended result is for businesses and professionals to refuse goods or services to a population they oppose on the basis of a “sincerely held religious belief.”